hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

     - basic project &mdash; [hiqdev/hisite](https://github.com/hiqdev/hisite);
         - framework &mdash; [yiisoft/yii2](https://github.com/yiisoft/yii2).

-В [README](https://github.com/hiqdev/hisite-template) корня описано как поднять проект у себя &mdash; `composer create-project` плюс настройка конфигурации.  Благодаря реализации тем как плагинов и библиотеке тем [hiqdev/yii2-thememanager] в `composer.json` корня можно поменять `yii2-theme-flat` на `yii2-theme-original` запустить `composer update` и сайт переоденется в новую тему. Вот так просто.

-Ещё один реальный рабочий проект, подходящий в качестве примера, сделанный, используя этот подход и полностью доступный на GitHub &mdash; [Asset Packagist](https://asset-packagist.org) &mdash; packagist-совместимый репозиторий, который позволяет устанавливать Bower и NPM пакеты как нативные composer пакеты.
+In the [README](https://github.com/hiqdev/hisite-template) you can find how to setup the project at your side&mdash; `composer create-project` plus configuration settings.
+Thanks to themes implemented as plugins and use of the theming library [hiqdev/yii2-thememanager]  you can change `yii2-theme-flat` to `yii2-theme-original` then run `composer update` and the site will change it's clothes to other theme.
+As simple as change single line in `composer.json`.

+There is another real working project that can be used as example of this approach and it is completely available at GitHub.
+[Asset Packagist](https://asset-packagist.org/) is packagist-compatible repository that enables installation of Bower and NPM packages as native Composer packages.

-Hierarchy of ependencies looks like this:
+Hierarchy of dependencies looks like this:

 - *"root"* &mdash; [hiqdev/asset-packagist.dev](https://github.com/hiqdev/asset-packagist.dev);
     - theme plugin &mdash; [hiqdev/yii2-theme-original](https://github.com/hiqdev/yii2-theme-original);